 A thinker’s delight, this 30-minute contest develops mathematical reasoning and knowledge and requires application of problem solving skills toward realistic problems.
 Any calculator may be used in competition. • Grades 6 through 8 are combined in this contest, with 2 advancing to State.

 Earth, Life, and Physical Science information found in current textbooks, plus items from current science publications list, are tested in this 30-minute, multiple choice contest, which usually consists of 50 test questions. • 2 from each grade level advance to State.

 Maps, Graphs, & Charts

 As spelling words are pronounced at approximately five words per minute, contestants may either write or print each word.
-While 20% of the test words come from outside sources, 80% come from the PSIA Spelling List.
+While 25% of the test words come from outside sources, 75% come from the PSIA Spelling List.
 A different list is published annually for the three grade groups: grades 2/3, grades 4/5, and grades 6-8.
 All grades compete separately, • except grades 7 and 8, which are combined for competition.
 Outside words come from the Merriam-Webster Collegiate Dictionary, 11th Edition, and will be valued at 7 points each beginning this year, whereas regular list words will continue to be valued at 5 points each.

 SAT preparation skills, including word usage, reading comprehension, and analogies, are honed through this challenging multiple choice, 30-minute contest. • 2 advance from each grade, except for combined grades 7/8.
 Grade levels 7 and 8 are combined for competition.
 Grades 5 and 6 are graded separately.